blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 ### US-07-2-03

-**As an** organization receiving Data rights request using blindnet devkit/Privateform
+**As an** organization, using blindnet devkit/Privateform, receiving Data rights request

 **I want to** receive the request in the Data rights request section of my system/my Privatefrom account